Turbulence teaches equivariance to neural networks: Introduction

-Emulating the Navier-Stokes equations in a physically consistent way requires matching symmetries. \textit{Equivariance} is often an important property in machine learning for physics, as it ensures that models respect the symmetries of the underlying system.
+Emulating the Navier-Stokes equations in a physically consistent way requires matching symmetries.
+The rotational covariance of the equations, reflected in some cases by the statistical structure of turbulence, should also be reflected in any learned mapping between flow quantities. \textit{Equivariance} is often an important property in machine learning for physics, as it ensures that models respect the symmetries of the underlying system.
 An equivariant model $f$ satisfies $f(g \cdot x) = g \cdot f(x)$, where $g$ is a given element of a symmetry group (such as a rotation), and $x$ is an input quantity.
 An equivariant model's outputs transform consistently with its inputs, matching the covariance of the physical system.
 Efforts have been made in nearly all domains of machine learning for turbulence to embed equivariance into machine learning models.
 For example, in turbulence closure modelling for Reynolds-averaged Navier-Stokes (RANS) problems, the commonly used Tensor Basis Neural Network (TBNN) achieves equivariance by predicting invariant coefficients of basis tensors that transform with $g$ \citep{Ling2016}.
 In large eddy simulation (LES), example strategies for embedding equivariance involve predicting invariant scalars \citep{kurz2025harnessingequivariancemodelingturbulence} or transforming into the eigenframe of the strain-rate tensor \citep{PRAKASH2022115457}.
+These approaches require task-specific architectural constructions, and each is tied to the particular flow quantity being modelled.
+It remains unclear how much equivariance comes from turbulence itself, and whether general-purpose equivariant architectures can perform well in turbulence.